Amatofrancesco99/Gas_consumption-prediction/README.md

 ***

 ## Script
-Watch the *"Main"* script, in the *"Script"* folder of this repository, if you're interested in and you want more details (how we implement it, using *Matlab* 🧐🥶)
+Watch the *"live_script"* code, in the *"Script"* folder of this repository, if you're interested in and you want more details (how we implement it, using *Matlab* 🧐🥶)

 ***